Ed-Vance/api/README.md

 ## Notes:
 This repo passes my tests and runs however I did have some random bug in one of the previous commits where it wouldnt pass the tests and wouldnt recognise the users table, I think this was fixed by the npx drizzle-kit migrate command but I could be wrong, im not sure entirely what fixed it.

+You will also need to have a JWT_SECRET=maxsecret in your .env